KnightMollo/w4121.github.io/index.md

 The grading formula is:

-* 85%: Homework
+* 85%: 5 homeworks
 * 15%: Class participation (ask/answer questions)

-A [project](./proposals) can be done in lieu of 3 assignments.
+A [project](./proposals) can be done in lieu of any 3 assignments.
 If you do both the project and all assignments, then project is treated as extra credit equivalent to three assignments.
 Extra credit is added _after_ any curves, so it does not hurt any students that choose to not do the project.